kaven276/noradle-demo/README.md

 noradle official demo app show how to use http servlet, NDBC, call-out(with socket.io) with oracle PL/SQL.

+# introduction

+  "noradle-demo" is originally a part from "[noradle](https://github.com/kaven276/noradle)" project as "./demo" sub directory, now, the demo app in [noradle](https://www.npmjs.com/package/noradle) is a independent project.

 # install

 npm -g install noradle-demo